pfrazee/crdt_talk/README.txt

 -

-to give good performance, nodes act on their own... then reconcile state with each other
+nodes act on their own
+then reconcile state afterwards

 this is called "eventual consistency"